 The Department accepts a small number of MPhil students each year.
 Funding for Masters studies is not generally available within the Department.
 Applicants are encouraged to use the tools available (https://www.student-funding.cam.ac.uk) to seek alternative funding.
 Enquiries may be made at any time but most applications are considered during the period of November to February for projects to commence the following October.
 There are normally specific application deadlines (in January or February) associated with funding schemes.
 Intending applicants are strongly encouraged to contact individual Principal Investigators (PI) to discuss potential research projects and availability of funding before making a formal application.
 Details of the Department’s PIs can be found here.

 Applicants who are provisionally accepted by the Department will be required also to make a formal application for admission to the University.
-Further information about this, and a Graduate Studies Prospectus, may be obtained from the University Board of Graduate Studies but there is no advantage in completing a University application form before conditional acceptance by the Department.
-The Postgraduate School of Life Sciences also provides much useful information for prospective applicants.
+Further information about this can be found on the Postgraduate Admissions pages here.
+The Postgraduate School of Life Sciences webpages also provide useful information for prospective MPhil applicants.

 Each MPhil student will have a supervisor (sometimes referred to as the “primary supervisor”) and an advisor (sometimes called a “mentor” or “second supervisor”).
 Your supervisor guides you in the choice of research project, in defining aims and strategies, and in acquiring the skills you need for this project and to prepare you for your future career.

 Your advisor will usually be a member of the academic staff outside of your research group, possibly but not necessarily in the Department of Haematology.
 The role of the advisor is to complement the supervisor, being available when the supervisor is absent or providing expert advice on specific areas of the research project.
 The advisor should be chosen by the time you arrive in the Department, and the Postgraduate Administrator should be informed at that time.

 You may also have a bench supervisor, a member of your research group with day-to-day responsibility for supervising the practical aspects of your project, but this is optional and it is not necessary to inform anyone.